 The fun part is utilizing the beautiful vocabulary flashcards (designed by illustrators for Madagascar and Hotel Transylvania), pictured below.
 I’ve found that playing games with vocabulary cards is an extremely effective way of teaching new words.
 You can easily play Name 5 Things with these cards.
 For instance: Name 5 things you would devour.

-Like Flocabulary and Yo Momma Vocabulary, the Mrs Wordsmith program is sticky.
+Like Flocabulary, the Mrs Wordsmith program is sticky.
 Students will remember the words because it is based upon direct instruction, exploring word relationships, and humorous images.

 Mrs Wordsmith would work extremely well in creative writing courses, classes that focus heavily on narrative writing, or secondary classrooms where teachers just want students to learn to show readers what is happening instead of telling them.

 I’ve experimented with studying root words using this Greek and Latin root words book.
 With my sophomores, I introduce two root words and three related vocabulary words each week.
 Usually, we do something different every day.
 I vary the structure from year-to-year, but here is an example:

 - Mondays are when we learn the new words and roots and jot notes.

 - On Tuesdays, we discuss these words as a class and practice using them in sentences verbally and in writing.

 - Wednesdays are engaging.
 We play Pictionary and charades for a kinesthetic approach.